HomeOfVapourSynthEvolution/VapourSynth-BM3D/README.md

 color family: Gray, RGB, YUV or YCoCg.

-sub sampling: when chroma is processed, no sub-sampling is supported, only YUV444.
+sub-sampling: when chroma is processed, sub-sampling is not supported, YUV444 only.

 ## Important Note